Comparisons12 min read

 Hostinger makes the most financial sense if:

-- You're running a blog, portfolio, or small business site with modest traffic (think under 50,000 monthly visits)
+• You're running a blog, portfolio, or small business site with modest traffic (under 50,000 monthly visits)

-Don't choose Hostinger if your business revenue is heavily dependent on site speed and uptime at scale, or if you need to manage dozens of client applications with staging, deployment, and team access built in.
+Don't choose Hostinger if your business revenue heavily depends on site speed and uptime at scale, or if you need to manage dozens of client applications with staging, deployment, and team access built in.

 Who Should Choose Cloudways?